orb-community/orb-website/docs/docs.md

 ### Visualize and alert on your metrics

-1. Your Agent should now be running the Policy you created.
-After 1 minute of collection time, the metrics will be sent to your Prometheus sink.
+1. Your agent should now be running the policy you created.
+After one minute of collection time, the metrics will be sent to your Prometheus sink.
 2. You may use standard tools for visualizing and alerting on your Prometheus metrics.
 A popular option is [Grafana](https://grafana.com).
 3. A pre-made dashboard for visualizing Orb/pktvisor metrics is [available for import here](https://grafana.com/grafana/dashboards/14221).
 ![](./img/grafana_dash.png)

 ## Running Orb Agent

-An Orb agent needs to run on all infrastructure (computers, servers, switches, VMs, k8s, etc.) to be monitored.
-It is a small, lightweight docker process with an embedded [pktvisor agent](https://pktvisor.dev) which connects into the Orb control plane to receive policies and send its metric output.
+An Orb agent needs to run on all the infrastructure (computers, servers, switches, VMs, k8s, etc.) to be monitored.
+It is a small, lightweight Docker process with an embedded [pktvisor agent](https://pktvisor.dev) which connects into the Orb control plane to receive policies and send its metric output.

 To run an agent, you will need:

 1. Docker, to run the agent image ([ns1labs/orb-agent:develop](https://hub.docker.com/repository/docker/ns1labs/orb-agent))
-2. [Agent Credentials](#agent-credentials), which are provided to you by the Orb UI or REST API after [creating an Agent](/docs/#create-an-agent)
+2. [Agent Credentials](#agent-credentials), which are provided to you by the Orb UI or REST API after [creating an agent](/docs/#create-an-agent)
 3. The Orb Control Plane host address (e.g. `localhost` or `orb.live`)
 4. The network interface to monitor (e.g. `eth0`)